 This larger body hosts a massive 6.5-inch screen, which has a resolution of 2688×1242.
 Because of the proportionally larger size, though, both the iPhone 11 Pro and Pro Max have the same 458 pixels-per-inch.

 A larger device means more room for a battery, too.
 Apple boasts that the iPhone 11 Pro Max has the best battery life of any iPhone, lasting up to five hours more than the iPhone XS Max.
 It can achieve up to 20 hours of local video playback and includes an 18W adapter for fast charging.

 Those are the only differences in the Pro and Pro Max models, aside from a higher price for the iPhone 11 Pro Max.
 If you like a big phone and don’t mind spending a lot, this is the iPhone for you.
 Just make sure you can hold it and fit it in your pocket or bag comfortably!

 The Best Budget iPhone:

-The iPhone 8 features a 4.7-inch display and has Apple’s A11 Bionic chip.
-Its camera isn’t as high-performance as the newer models, as it only includes a single camera on the back.
+The new iPhone SE features a 4.7-inch display and packs Apple’s A13 Bionic chip, which is the same processor that powers the iPhone 11 Pro.
+Its camera isn’t as high-performance as the higher-end models, as it only includes a single camera on the back.
 However, it’s still respectable and offers 4K and 1080p video recording at 60FPS.

-You can pick from silver, space gray, and gold colors, with 64GB or 128GB of storage.
-The device is water-resistant up to just over three feet, and Apple says it gets about 13 hours of battery life during video playback.
+You can pick from white, black, and Product Red colors, with 64GB, 128GB, or 256GB of storage.
+The device is water-resistant for 30 minutes up to just over three feet, and Apple says it gets about 13 hours of battery life during video playback.

 The Best Affordable iPhone: